gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Items Guide.md

 **25w03a**
 - Axolotls picked up in water buckets do not save their variant in the resulting bucket of axolotl.
 These buckets of axolotl update into later versions where you can only obtain buckets of axolotl with a variant saved.
 This bucket will always spawn a lucy (pink) axolotl.
 It is observable because it only has 11 components instead of the normal 12 on a bucket of axolotl.

+**25w07a**
+- Non ASCII control codes can be pasted into Written Books

 **25w14craftmine**
 - Unlocking the "Starter Compass" will give you a compass with an illegal dimension nbt saved to it depending on the mine it is created in
 - After unlocking the 'Varangian' unlock, entering a mine gives the player a netherite axe with Sharpness V and Looting III.
 Looting is normally not obtainable on axes and sharpness is normally only obtainable via anvils, which add repair cost.